-- Persian Influence: The Persians, who ruled parts of India in the 16th and 17th centuries, introduced a number of new ingredients and cooking techniques to the country.
+- Persian Influence: The Persians ruled parts of India in the 16th and 17th centuries, they introduced a number of ingredients and cooking techniques.
 These included the use of nuts and dried fruit in sweet dishes, as well as the use of saffron, a key ingredient in Persian cuisine.

-- Mughal Influence: The Mughal Empire, which ruled India from the 16th to the 19th centuries, had a significant impact on Indian cuisine.
-The Mughals introduced new ingredients such as apricots, pomegranates, and almonds, as well as new cooking techniques such as the use of slow cooking and grilling.
+- Mughal Influence: The Mughal Empire, which ruled India from the 16th to the 19th centuries, had a significant impact on Indian cuisine too.
+New ingredients such as apricots, pomegranates, and almonds, as well as new cooking techniques such as the use of slow cooking and grilling were normalized.
 The Mughals also popularized the use of spices and herbs, such as cardamom, cumin, and coriander, in Indian cooking.

-- Portuguese Influence: The Portuguese, who colonized parts of India in the 16th and 17th centuries, introduced new ingredients such as potatoes, tomatoes, and chili peppers to the country.
+- Portuguese Influence: Early western colonizers of parts of India in the 16th and 17th centuries, introduced new ingredients such as potatoes, tomatoes, and chilli peppers.
 They also popularized the use of vinegar and mustard in Indian cooking.

 - British Influence: The British, who colonized India in the 19th and early 20th centuries, had a significant impact on Indian cuisine.
 They introduced new ingredients such as beef, pork, and lamb, which were not traditionally consumed in India.
 They also popularized the use of dairy products, such as milk and butter, in Indian cooking.

 - African Influence: The African slave trade, which brought millions of Africans to India over the centuries, also had an impact on Indian cuisine.
-The Africans introduced new ingredients such as okra and plantains to India, as well as new cooking techniques such as the use of coconut milk and curry leaves in dishes.
+Ingredients such as okra and plantains, as well as new cooking techniques such as the use of coconut milk and curry leaves in dishes.